 World Cancer Day AMA 2022 – You ask, we answer!

-It has been World Cancer Day recently and as Graylight Imaging we would like to share with you how we contribute to the fight against cancer, especially using deep learning models.
+It has been World Cancer Day recently and as Graylight Imaging we would like to share with you how we contribute to the fight against cancer, especially by implementing deep learning models.

 Although we are Graylight Imaging today, before our rebranding, we participated as Future Processing Healthcare in the 10th Brain Tumor Segmentation 2021 (BraTS) challenge jointly organized by the Radiological Society of North America (RSNA), the American Society of Neuroradiology (ASNR), and the Medical Image Computing and Computer Assisted Interventions (MICCAI) society.
 Our team: Szymon Adamski, Krzysztof Kotowski, Bartosz Machura, Jakub Nalepa took sixth place at this prestigious challenge.
 The results of the competition were presented at the American Congress of Radiology 2021.